BBBmau/personal-web1/README.md

-This repo serves as the code that for my simple static website.
-Hosted on github pages ofcourse.
+This repo serves as the code for my simple static website.
+Hosted on github pages of course.

 # **THIS IS NO WAY MY ORIGINAL DESIGN**